Magic Items

 To estimate the cost of a Minor Implement, divide it's charges by 2, and then multiply by the Tier of spell which the Implement is attuned to.
 For example, a Minor Implement of Elemental Ray (a T2 spell) with a Mana Capacity of 10 costs approximately 10 TU.
 If an implement does not require being held, merely equipped (such as a belt, glasses, etc), multiply its final cost by 1.5x.

 To imbue a Minor Implement with Mana, you must spend your own Mana.
 You may infuse the implement with as much Mana as you wish, though beware: you may only withdraw an amount of Mana equal to the spell's Tier in a single usage.
 This means that if you possess a Minor Implement attuned to the Fly spell, you may not withdraw more than 3 Mana at a time.
 An implement does not possess any charges at creation, though you may immediately begin the process of storing Mana within it.
+If a spell allows expending more than its Tier in Mana, you may increase its cost accordingly to allow a greater throughput (thus, for example, a Minor Implement of Elemental Surge capable of providing 2 MP per use at a capacity of 10 would have a base cost of 20TU, instead of 10TU for a 1-throughput implement).

 A held implement does not interfere in any way with spellcasting, such as if the caster possesses the Somatic Casting Drawback.